-Once upon a time the Romans used to erect little temples, called lararia, to painted or carved images of protective gods they called Lares.
-Common in their houses, they were also placed in businesses, near harbors, neighborhoods and crossroads.
-This particular junction of the Appia Antica was once sacred to Rediculum, a Roman 'god of return' worshipped by travelers making arduous journeys.
+Once upon a time the Romans used to erect little temples, called lararia, for painted or carved images of protective gods they called Lares.
+Common in their houses, they were also placed in businesses, near harbors, neighborhoods and at crossroads.
+This particular junction of the Appia Antica was once sacred to Rediculum; a Roman 'god of return' worshipped by travelers making arduous journeys.
 The deity is said to have confronted the great Carthaginian general, Hannibal, when his army attempted, unsuccessfully, to invade Rome during the Second Punic War.

-Legend has it that in the first century AD, St. Peter fled Rome along this road to escape Nero's persecution and near this spot saw a spectre of the dead Christ heading the opposite direction.
+Legend has it that in the first century AD, St. Peter fled Rome along this road to escape Nero's persecution, and near this spot saw a spectre of the dead Christ heading the opposite direction.
 Startled, he asked, "Domine, quo vadis?
 (Lord, wither goest thou?)
-"I go to Rome to be crucified again." said the apparition.
+"I go to Rome to be crucified again" said the apparition.
 Peter, shamed by his cowardice, turned heel and headed back into city to face his own torment and death.

 The church, called Domine Quo Vadis after the tale, was probably built upon both the Roman god's crossroads temple and a successive 9th-century Christian shrine.
 The current chapel dates from 1637 and contains a replica of footprints believed by the faithful to have been imprinted into a paver by the Christ when he appeared to Peter.
 The chapel's other name, Santa Maria in Palmis - 'palmis' in Latin meaning palm, in this case palm of the foot - is a nod to this relic.
 The original stone, now kept in nearby Basilica di San Sebastiano, is white marble; a material never used in the construction of the Via Appia and more likely an offering to the old Lares by a grateful Roman traveler.
 It may also have been part of a funerary monument - symbolic of completion of the earthly journey - from one of the catacombs along the road.